thecloudnatives/dna/_docs/to-review/index.md

 Driving principles
 ------------------

-(these principles drive almost everything at theCloudNatives)
+(these principles drive almost everything at FikaWorks-Collective)

-- [What is theCloudNatives](what-is-thecloudnatives.html) - the purpose of the
+- [What is FikaWorks-Collective](what-is-FikaWorks-Collective.html) - the purpose of the
 company
-- [How theCloudNatives works](how-thecloudnatives-works.html) - summary of our model, and some driving principles.
+- [How FikaWorks-Collective works](how-FikaWorks-Collective-works.html) - summary of our model, and some driving principles.
 - [Why this works](why-this-works.html) - why this model has served us so well